farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 **4.3** Run data quality checks to ensure the pipeline ran as expected

-**Data quality checking criteria:**...?
+**Data quality checking criteria:**
 + Ensuring no empty table after running the ETL data pipeline.
-+ Data model should clearly connects each of the dimension table with fact table via a foreign key?
++ Data model should clearly connects each of the dimension table with fact table via a foreign key.
-+ Integrity constraints on the relational database (e.g., unique key, data type, etc.)...?
++ Integrity constraints on the relational database (e.g., unique key, data type, etc.)...not pursued.

 **4.4: Apache Airflow pipeline web UI:**
 > My Airfow DAG's takes care of reading data files from Amazon S3 bucket, copying them into empty staging tables, after some transformations of the data-tables load those files back to empty fact and dimension tables.
 The data quality checks are done with a DAG task.
 This is a completely automated data pipeline processes done in the cloud environment.
 Airflow makes the data pipeline testable, maintainable and visual.
 The detail of Airflow codes are available here [Aiflow pipeline](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/tree/main/DEND_Capstone_Project/Apache_Airflow_Data_Pipeline)